Ljudevit (Lower Pannonia): Flight to Serbs

-According to Einhard, the writer of the Royal Frankish Annals, following the final Frankish attack, Ljudevit fled from his seat in Sisak to the Serbs in 822 (Siscia civitate relicta, ad Sorabos, quae natio magnam Dalmatiae partem obtinere dicitur, fugiendo se contulit.).
+According to Einhard, the writer of the Royal Frankish Annals, following the final Frankish attack, Ljudevit fled from his seat in Sisak to the Serbs in 822 (Siscia civitate relicta, ad Sorabos, quae natio magnam Dalmatiae partem obtinere dicitur, fugiendo se contulit; "abandoned the city of Siscia and sought refuge among the Serbs, who, as they say [agent of information], rule over a large portion of Dalmatia").
 In the contemporary Vita Hludovici that description of the Serbs is omitted.
 Ljudevit later killed the local Serbian župan who took him in and temporarily took over the rule in his župa.

 The location and nature of these Serbs mentioned in the primary sources has been a topic of interest for historians since the 19th century.
 Tadija Smičiklas did not attempt to define the area where Ljudevit fled, while Vjekoslav Klaić wrote it was beyond Sava and Bosna.
 Ferdo Šišić put the ad Sorabos to the southeast of Sava and Vrbas, near the Dalmatian Croats.
 Vladimir Ćorović mentioned the flight to the Serbs, but didn't expound on it.
 The 1953 "History of the peoples of Yugoslavia" published by Školska knjiga added apparently fictitious details to the original story.
 Anto Babić discussed the original text and whether it was a reference to a single fort or a territory.
 Svetislav M. Prvanović tried to connect Ljudevit and the Guduscani with the Roman city of Guduscum in eastern Serbia, but using only the interpretation of a single comma in Franjo Rački's text and conjecture.
 Sima Ćirković thought there was a consensus that the place was somewhere in Bosnia, but called the claims of exact locations speculation.
+Relja Novaković considered that the argumentation about Bosnia is "pointless" and couldn't be related to Bosnia.
 Nada Klaić thought that the place Ljudevit fled to was actually the medieval county of Srb by the river Una.
-Relja Novaković analyzed Einhard and concluded that the area could be somewhere near Kozara, Grmeč, Una and Kupa.
 Ivo Goldstein acknowledged and accepted the theory that it was located in Srb, but advocated against misinterpreting the scarce historical records.
-Radoslav Katičić argued against the theory, and Tibor Živković concurred with him.
+Radoslav Katičić argued against the theory, and Tibor Živković concurred with him, concluding such an idea is "misleading" and "not well established", because the source talks about Serbs not Srb, as holding a large part of Dalmatia and not some "small area around the town of Srb" among others, that "much more accurate to understand that Ludovicus escaped from Siscia by the river Sava to the mouth of Vrbas into Sava".
 According to Mladen Ančić, the mentioning of "Dalmatia" in 822 and 833 as an old geographical term by the authors of Frankish Annals was Pars pro toto with a vague perception of what this geographical term actually referred to.